 The earliest phase, lasting until c.
 750 CE, is known as "the Dark Ages" - both because surviving sources for this period are rare and because this rarity reflects a very low intensity of literate culture.
 During the ensuing "Central Middle Ages" (c.
-750 to c.
-1050, the epoch of Charlemagne and the Ottonian emperors), attempts at statal centralization led not only to creation of the cathedral school system but also to corresponding developments of monastic learning.
+750-1050, the epoch of Charlemagne and the Ottonian emperors), attempts at statal centralization led not only to creation of the cathedral school system but also to corresponding developments of monastic learning.
 The High (c.
-1050 to c.
-1300) and Late (c.
-1300 to c.
-1500) Middle Ages are characterized by the rise of city culture, which led to the emergence of the university system as well as to the appearance of institutionalized lay education - connected to but not identical with the Renaissance current.
+1050-1300) and Late (c.
+1300-1500) Middle Ages are characterized by the rise of city culture, which led to the emergence of the university system as well as to the appearance of institutionalized lay education - connected to but not identical with the Renaissance current.

-In principle we should also distinguish between partially or fully separate types of education - that of the Latin school and university tradition, and those of various kinds of practitioners.
+In principle we should also distinguish between partially or fully separate types of education - that of the Latin school and university tradition and those of various kinds of practitioners.
 Among the latter, however, only the education of Late Medieval merchant youth is well documented in sources - for that of craftsmen we have very little evidence.

-The Dark Ages
+2 The Dark Ages

 From the point of view of mathematics education, the Dark Ages are even "darker" than other aspects of literate culture.
-During the centuries after the final collapse of the Western Roman empire, some members of the social elite of the new Barbarian states in Italy, Visigothic Spain and Gaul were still taught Latin letters; notarial and legal services were still needed in royal and (what remained of) municipal administration in the same areas; and monks who entered monasteries in not too late age would learn to read at least the psalter-book - in some places and periods considerably more, and not only sacred literature.1 rhetoric remained - the quadrivium (arithmetic, geometry, mathematical astronomy+geography and mathematical musical theory)2 had neither teachers nor students.
-Augustine himself had profounder mathematical interests (and had read Euclid on his own), but his De doctrina christiana [ed., trans.
-Robertson 1958] - which set a higher aim than ecclesiastical teaching was able to attain for many centuries - mentions only the need to understand certain numbers in the scriptures (II.25, III.
+During the centuries after the final collapse of the Western Roman Empire, some members of the social elite of the new barbarian states in Italy, Visigothic Spain and Gaul were still taught Latin letters; notarial and legal services were still needed in royal and (what remained of)

+J. Høyrup (⊠) Roskilde University, Denmark e-mail: jensh@ruc.dk municipal administration in the same areas; and monks who entered monasteries in not too late age would learn to read at least the psalter book - in some places and periods considerably more and not only sacred literature.1

+However, if ever the seven liberal arts had been a serious curriculum, already in Augustine's youth (later fourth century) no more than grammar and rhetoric remained - the quadrivium (arithmetic, geometry, mathematical astronomy + geography and mathematical musical theory)2 had neither teachers nor students.
+Augustine himself had profounder mathematical interests (and had read Euclid on his own), but his De doctrina christiana (ed. trans.
+Robertson 1958) - which set a higher aim than ecclesiastical teaching was able to attain for many centuries - mentions only the need to understand certain numbers in the scriptures (II.
+25, III.
 51).
-He points out that mathematical truths are of divine origin - but that is not seen as a reason to pursue them, Augustine only warns against being too interested in them (II.56-57).
+He points out that mathematical truths are of divine origin - but that is not seen as a reason to pursue them, Augustine only warns against being too interested in them (II.
+56-57).